Hot tent camping for winter camping - What is it forHow warm is a hot tent

 Here is the least that you'll need:

-a sleeping bag for the winter
+A sleeping bag for the winter

 Have sleeping bags at -30°C (-22°F) for hot tent camping excursions.
 Before you decide to purchase a sleeping bag for yourself, make sure to check some guidelines on rating sleeping bag temperatures.